-The Top 109 Free SEO Tools You Should Be Using
+110 Top SEO Tools That Are 100% Free

 With Google making hundreds of changes on a yearly basis, keeping abreast of the latest developments helps you make sure you’re doing everything to have the best SERPs.

-The Panguin Tool lines up your search traffic with known changes to the Google search algorithm.
+The Panguin Tool, provided by Barracuda Digital, lines up your search traffic with known changes to the Google search algorithm.

 If you see a drop that lines up with an update, then you’ve likely found the culprit and can get to work on fixing it!